PITUITARY TUMORS | DR. PREM PILLAY, SINGAPORE

 Prolactin producing tumors are the most frequent type of pituitary tumor (30%).
 Failure of menstruation (amenorrhea) and milk production from the breasts in non-pregnant females (galactorrhea) are the common symptoms.
 In men decreased libido and impotence and visual loss are commoner symptoms as the tumors tend to be larger when discovered.

-Growth hormone secreting tumors are the second commonest hormone producing pituitary tumors (15%).
+GH secreting tumors are the second commonest hormone producing pituitary tumors (15%).

 It can cause children to grow into “giants” (gigantism) and break height records in their communities.
 In adults it can cause acromegaly with an enlarged head, hands and feet.